johannilsson/sthlmtraveling/README.markdown

 Some screen shots can be found at [Flickr](http://www.flickr.com/photos/johannilsson/tags/sthlmtraveling/).

-The app is powered by a backend service written i Java and hosted at Google app engine.
+The app is powered by a backend service written in <strike>Java and hosted at Google app engine</strike> python.
 Unfortunately that application is not open source since it's using closed API's that is provided by SL.

 <a href="http://flattr.com/thing/332993/STHLM-Traveling" target="_blank">